santospatrick/react-ts-cdk/README.md

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
+3. Check our [workflow](#workflow) (it will help you understand how you should develop your feature), if you haven't yet.
-3. Commit your changes: `git commit -m 'Add some feature'`
+4. Commit your changes: `yarn run commit`
-4. Push to the branch: `git push origin my-new-feature`
+5. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :smile:
+6. Submit a pull request :smile:

 ## License